omnetpp/docs.omnetpp.org/tictoc/index.md

 <img src="images/statistics.png">

-@note For further information about the charting and processing capabilities, please refer to the <a href="../UserGuide.pdf" target="_blank"><b>OMNeT++ Users Guide</b></a> (you can find it in the `doc` directory of the OMNeT++ installation).
+**NOTE:** For further information about the charting and processing capabilities, please refer to the <a href="../UserGuide.pdf" target="_blank"><b>OMNeT++ Users Guide</b></a> (you can find it in the `doc` directory of the OMNeT++ installation).

 Our last model records the `hopCount` of a message each time the message